 The St. Louis River Watershed Plan was approved in 2023.
 There is a plan summary, the complete plan and appendices that prioritize, target and measure the goals for a 10-year period.

-The Little Fork River watershed will be the final plan the North St. Louis SWCD actively participates in plan development.
-The county Comprehensive Local Water Management Plan covers the area until a watershed plan is created.
+The Little Fork River watershed will be the final plan covering the North St. Louis SWCD.
+Planning begins in January 2025.

 Water planning is the process of prioritizing water resource concerns and identifying strategies to meet goals especially at the local level.
 Planning is shaped by data collected by state and local agencies, state plans and strategies, and local citizen input.